-that have native Facebook apps.
-To make up for these deficiencies, we took the Alexa Top 500^2 websites from February $27^{\rm th}$, 2014 and manually identified those with Facebook Connect logins (112 sites).
-Combining these two lists gave us a total of 203 sites to study.
+Unfortunately, the AppInspect database does not include apps that are used solely for Facebook Connect, only those that have native Facebook apps.
+To make up for these deficiencies, we took the Alexa Top 500 [2] websites from February 27th, 2014 and manually identified those with Facebook Connect logins (112 sites).